patrik64/adventofcode/2016/25/README.md

 **--- Part Two ---**

 The antenna is ready.
-Now, all you need is the <span style="color:yellow">fifty stars</span> required to generate the signal for the sleigh, but you don't have enough.
+Now, all you need is the **fifty stars** required to generate the signal for the sleigh, but you don't have enough.

 You look toward the sky in desperation... suddenly noticing that a lone star has been installed at the top of the antenna!
 Only **49 more** to go.